manuelbarbas/primodium/README.md

 ```

-`Passive Resources`
+`Utility Resources`

-- Passive resources are resources which are not produced but act as capacity to allow buildings which require them to be built.
+- Utility resources are resources which are not produced but act as capacity to allow buildings which require them to be built.
 Example:
 - Solar Panel increases Electricity Capacity by 4 value
 - Alloy Factory requires and occupies 2 Electricity

-`RequiredPassiveComponent`: for `LibHash(BuildingType, Level)` indicates what passive resources it requires and how much.
+`P_RequiredUtilityComponent`: for `LibHash(BuildingType, Level)` indicates what Utility resources it requires and how much.
-`PassiveProductionComponent`: for `LibHash(BuildingType, Level)` indicates what passive resource and how much of it the building produces.
+`P_UtilityProductionComponent`: for `LibHash(BuildingType, Level)` indicates what Utility resource and how much of it the building produces.

-- The total amount of `MaxPassive` the player has is stored in the `MaxStorageComponent` for `LibHash(ResourceID, PlayerEntity)`
+- The total amount of `MaxUtility` the player has is stored in the `P_MaxStorageComponent` for `LibHash(ResourceID, PlayerEntity)`
-- The total amount of used up `MaxPassive` for the player is stored in the `ItemComponent` for `LibHash(ResourceID, PlayerEntity)`
+- The total amount of used up `MaxUtility` for the player is stored in the `ItemComponent` for `LibHash(ResourceID, PlayerEntity)`

-- Passive resource checks and updates are only processed in the `BuildSystem` and `DestroySystem` meaning upgrades and paths have no effect on them.
+- Utility resource checks and updates are only processed in the `BuildSystem` and `DestroySystem` meaning upgrades and paths have no effect on them.
-- The player not build a building that requires passive resources if they the total occuppied capacity for that resource will excceed the current capacity after build is complete.
+- The player not build a building that requires Utility resources if they the total occuppied capacity for that resource will excceed the current capacity after build is complete.
-- The Player can not destroy a `BuildingType` that has `PassiveProductionComponent` if the total capacity of that resource will be less than the total occuped capacity of that resource.
+- The Player can not destroy a `BuildingType` that has `P_UtilityProductionComponent` if the total capacity of that resource will be less than the total occuped capacity of that resource.

 # Building Positions